Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Introduction

 In the last section, we interpret the partial Okounkov bodies in the toric setting.
-We prove the following results: \begin{theorem} Let $X$ be a smooth toric variety of dimension $n$.
-Let $(L,\phi)$ be a toric invariant Hermitian psef line bundle on $X$.
-Assume that $\phi$ has $\mathcal{I}$-model singularities and has positive volume.
+We prove the following results: \begin{theorem} Let $X$ be a smooth toric variety of dimension $n$ and $(L,\phi)$ be a toric invariant Hermitian big line bundle on $X$ with positive volume.
 Fix a toric invariant admissible flag on $X$.
 Recall that upon choosing a toric invariant rational section of $L$, $\phi$ can be identified with a convex function $\phi_{\mathbb{R}}$ on $\mathbb{R}^n$.
-Then the partial Okounkov body $\Delta(L,\phi)$ is naturally identified with the closure of the image of $\nabla \phi_{\mathbb{R}}$. \end{theorem} For the definition of $\mathcal{I}$-model singularities of $\phi$, see \cref{def:phiImodel}. \begin{maintheorem} Let $(L_i,\phi_i)$ ($i=1,\ldots,n$) be toric invariant Hermitian psef line bundles on $X$ of positive volumes.
-Assume that $\phi_i$ has $\mathcal{I}$-model singularities.
-If the toric invariant flag $(Y_{\bullet})$ satisfies the additional condition: $Y_n$ is not contained in the polar locus of any $\phi_i$, then the following quantities are equal: \begin{enumerate} \item $\int_X \ddc\phi_1\wedge\cdots\wedge\ddc \phi_n$. \item The mixed mass of $\phi_1,\ldots,\phi_n$ in the sense of Cao \cite{Cao14}. \item $n!\vol(\Delta(L_1,\phi_1),\ldots,\Delta(L_n,\phi_n))$. \end{enumerate} \end{maintheorem} In fact, we prove that the equality between (1) and (2) holds in non-toric setting as well, see \cref{cor:equalCao}.
+Then the partial Okounkov body $\Delta(L,\phi)$ is naturally identified with the closure of the image of $\nabla \phi_{\mathbb{R}}$. \end{theorem}